arunoda/next-apollo-demo/README.md

 - [x] Implement Lazyloading  / Infinite scrolls so that  you load 20 cards each time you click a ‘Load More’ button, which you would need to create.
 - [x] Add Unit Tests using Jest and React Testing Library.
 - [x] Dockerize the server and client app and use docker-compose so that we can run the app locally using docker-compose.
-- [ ] Write cypress end 2 end tests for the page you created.
+- [x] Write cypress end 2 end tests for the page you created.
-- [ ] Deploy your App on Heroku.
-And send us a link to the app.

 ### Package Updates:
 I used npm-check-updates to help with this, as it's often safer than just manually upgrading.
 The following is the success message for the client: